 Early marketing for the new pillow suggests that it’s also perfect for lumbar support, office naps, or traveling because of its compact design.

-You Never Know Where Your Next Great Idea Will Come From
+You Never Know Where Your Next Innovative Idea Will Come From

 Jay Davis is no stranger to running with a good idea.
 He founded his own marketing and advertising agency, Creatably, which counts Layla among its clients.
 Conversations with reps from the mattress company inspired Davis to create a pillow that revolutionizes the pillow world just as memory foam mattresses took the mattress industry by storm.

 “We’ve been joking around that there’s a conspiracy against side sleepers, because we’re so much better than other sleepers,” Davis said.
 “So no one wants to make us a side sleeping pillow that actually works.”